- Oops!Something went wrong.Please try again later.

 How Well Is Concert Pharmaceuticals Growing?

-At first glance it's a bit worrying to see that Concert Pharmaceuticals actually boosted its cash burn by 21%, year on year.
-It's even worse to see operating revenue down 90% in the same period.
-In light of the above-mentioned, we're pretty wary of the trajectory the company seems to be on.
-While the past is always worth studying, it is the future that matters most of all.
+At first glance it's a bit worrying to see that Concert Pharmaceuticals actually boosted its cash burn by 36%, year on year.
+On the other hand, the impressive revenue growth of 634% signals that the increased expenditure may well be yielding results.
+It may well be that it has some excellent opportunities to invest in growth.
+It seems to be growing nicely.
+Clearly, however, the crucial factor is whether the company will grow its business going forward.
 So you might want to take a peek at how much the company is expected to grow in the next few years.

 While Concert Pharmaceuticals seems to be in a fairly good position, it's still worth considering how easily it could raise more cash, even just to fuel faster growth.
 Issuing new shares, or taking on debt, are the most common ways for a listed company to raise more money for its business.
-One of the main advantages held by publicly listed companies is that they can sell shares to investors to raise cash to fund growth.
+Many companies end up issuing new shares to fund future growth.
 By comparing a company's annual cash burn to its total market capitalisation, we can estimate roughly how many shares it would have to issue in order to run the company for another year (at the same burn rate).

-Concert Pharmaceuticals has a market capitalisation of US$215m and burnt through US$50m last year, which is 23% of the company's market value.
-That's fairly notable cash burn, so if the company had to sell shares to cover the cost of another year's operations, shareholders would suffer some costly dilution.
+Concert Pharmaceuticals has a market capitalisation of US$220m and burnt through US$68m last year, which is 31% of the company's market value.
+That's not insignificant, and if the company had to sell enough shares to fund another year's growth at the current share price, you'd likely witness fairly costly dilution.

-So, Should We Worry About Concert Pharmaceuticals's Cash Burn?
+So, Should We Worry About Concert Pharmaceuticals' Cash Burn?